Industry：MaterialsFoodHigh performance chemicalsPharmaceutical

 The results showed that drying time could be reduced to ¼ or below compared to conventional methods.
 The significant reduction in drying time also resulted in reduced degradation of product quality (flavor, etc.).

-Significance of Using Microwaves
+Advantages of Using Microwaves

 Conventional two-dimensional heat transfer from a rack requires long drying time.
 However, by utilizing the microwaves, which can directly and selectively transfer energy to ice, we have succeeded in drastically shortening drying time.